Easy Layered Nilla Wafer Banana Pudding Trifle

 Make the pudding ahead and chill for at least 3 hours BEFORE assembling the trifle.
 The flavor benefits from the chill and the thoroughly thickened pudding will withstand the layering process beautifully!

-Step 1: Fill a wide, shallow bowl or baking dish with equal parts ice and water.
+Step 1.
+Fill a wide, shallow bowl or baking dish with equal parts ice and water.
 Place atop a kitchen towel to absorb any condensation and set aside.
+(Image 1)

-Step 2: Whisk the milk, eggs, sugar, and flour together in a medium saucepan.
+Step 2.
+Whisk the milk, eggs, sugar, and flour together in a medium saucepan.
 Cook over medium-low heat, whisking constantly, for about 20 minutes.
+(Image 2)

-Step 3: Cut in the butter and the banana extract.
-I like my pudding heavy on banana so I add extra extract.
+Step 3.
+Cut in the butter and the banana extract.
+I like my pudding heavy on banana, so I add extra extract.
+(Image 3)

-Step 4: Stir until the butter has melted then remove the saucepan from the heat.
+Step 4.
+Stir until the butter has melted then remove the saucepan from the heat.
 Move to the ice bath.
+(Image 4)

-Step 5: Place the saucepan in the prepared ice bath and let it stand, whisking occasionally for 10 to 15 minutes, or until the mixture has thickened and thoroughly chilled.
+Step 5.
+Place the saucepan in the prepared ice bath and let it stand, whisking occasionally for 10 to 15 minutes, or until the mixture has thickened and thoroughly chilled.
 At this stage, place plastic wrap directly on the surface of the pudding and refrigerate at least 3 hours.
+(Image 5)

-Step 6: About 1 hour prior to serving, assemble your trifle.
+Step 6.
+About 1 hour prior to serving, assemble your trifle.
 Begin by cutting the bananas into 1/4-inch-thick slices and toss to coat with lemon juice.
 Just give half the lemon one good squeeze and stir.
-I specify 5 bananas, however you may use more or less depending on taste and garnish.
+I specify 5 bananas; however, you may use more or less depending on taste and garnish.
+(Image 6)

-Step 7: Line the bottom of a pedestaled trifle dish or glass serving bowl with wafers.
+Step 7.
+Line the bottom of a pedestaled trifle dish or glass serving bowl with wafers.
 Leave whole or crush.
 I do both!
+(Image 7)

-Step 8: Cover with half the custard.
+Step 8.
+Cover with half the custard.
 Use a rubber spatula to ‘guide’ the custard to the sides of the bowl.
+The custard will be thick, but not too thick that it will not pour.
+(Image 8)

-Step 9: Top the custard with whipped topping, then a layer of bananas.
+Step 9.
+Top the custard with whipped topping, then a layer of bananas.
 You can also reverse layers of you like.
 With each layer, consider ‘rimming’ the wall of the trifle bowl with vertical slices of fruit or cookies.
+(Image 9)

-Step 10: Top with more cookies, then repeat the entire process one more time.
+Step 10.
+Top with more cookies, then repeat the entire process one more time.
 When you are through layering, the contents will be just about as tall as the sides of the trifle dish.
 Add a whipped cream topping and garnish.
+(Image 10)

 - Use a trifle dish or a wide and shallow glass serving bowl.